P.S. I’m On My Way’s top 23 recommended things to do in Tbilisi, Georgia

 If you ever find yourself in the city during the summer, don’t forget to visit Tbilisi Sea for some vitamin sea and sun overdose.
 It is usually full during the summer season and the easiest way to get there is by taxi.

 Samakitno-Machakhela, the best 24-hour restaurant is not to be missed.
-They have free wifi, which saves my ess from working anytime of the day and has the best khachapuri in the city.
-They also serve other popular Georgian dish like the famous Khinkali.
+They have free wifi, which saves my ess from working any time of the day and has the best khachapuri in the city.
+They also serve other popular Georgian dishes like the famous Khinkali.
 They have a lot of branches all over Tbilisi but my favourite is by the Meidan Square.
 When I can’t sleep at night, I usually head there to do some blogging work!

 At each end of your trip, you’d surely want to go somewhere a little fancy.
 A trip to Georgia will never be complete without a dinner involving the best wines of the country.
 Sirajkhana Wine Restaurant will give you the best experience in the perfect pairing of Georgian food and wine.
 Not to mention they also serve Persian and some Middle Eastern cuisine.
 The place is quite Instagrammable, too!